Brett Kelly (actor)

-Brett Edward Kelly (born 30 October 1993) is a Canadian actor known for his role as Thurman Merman in the 2003 film Bad Santa.
+Brett Edward Kelly (born October 30, 1993) is a Canadian actor known for his role as Thurman Merman in the 2003 film Bad Santa.

 He appeared in Like Mike 2: Streetball, The Sandlot 2, Unaccompanied Minors, Trick 'r Treat, and reprised his role in the 2016 sequel Bad Santa 2.
+He is also a recurring cast member on the Canadian television series Family Law.

 Kelly was born in Vancouver, British Columbia and lives in Surrey, British Columbia.

+He was a contestant on the October 23, 2024 episode of Jeopardy!.
+He ended Double Jeopardy with 0 dollars, thus did not qualify for Final Jeopardy!, and therefore finished in third place.